Draft Core Curriculum Statement

 The two statements are accompanied by suggested programmes from Lifebound (Gr R-7) and CORD (Gr 8-12) which will cover the core curriculum.
 These are also available on the Resources page.

-To meet the requirements of the Draft Core Curriculum Statement, teachers of Religious Education can either develop their own programmes and lessons, or they can choose to use the core programmes of 32 lessons per year drawn from Lifebound and CORD that can be downloaded from the RE Resources page.
-The programmes identify a single lesson per teaching week of the year, aligning them where feasible with religious festivals and with topics dealt with in Life Orientation.
+To meet the requirements of the Draft Core Curriculum Statement, teachers of Religious Education can either develop their own programmes and lessons, or they can choose to use the core programmes of 32 lessons per year drawn from Lifebound and CORD.
+These programmes and lesson plans can be downloaded from the RE Resources page.
+The programmes identify a single lesson per teaching week of the year, aligning them where feasible with religious festivals.

 The curriculum for Religious Education in South African Catholic schools weaves together a number of processes to create a holistic programme.
 Both the primary school curriculum Lifebound and the secondary school curriculum CORD take these processes into consideration.